debianw/colyseus-hacking/README.md

 ## Issues

 ### Server issues
 * `onLeave` method in the server is never called  ( use your mobile and try to connect to the server, then switch to airplane mode ).
-This is important for implementing `rejoin` process on the client
+This is important for implementing `rejoin` process on the client (In the demo the `rejoin` process is broken because of this)

 ### Client issues
-* After a reconnection the `onOpen` event sometimes takes too much to be called
+* After a reconnection the `onOpen` event sometimes takes too much time to be called
 * Chrome browser sometimes is never calling `onClose` event after turning off the network ( This is on Chrome desktop ).
 But Safari is doing it without any problems